 Advice for International Applicants to Our PhD Program

 The record of your performance in advanced mathematics courses is, of course, a crucial part of your application.
 Since marks in courses by themselves can be hard to interpret on their own by people outside your institution, it is helpful if the professors writing your letters of recommendation put those marks in context, for example, by indicating how your performance compares with that of other students in the same classes.

 You can make your application stronger if you give specific evidence demonstrating research promise.
 In recent years many universities in the U.S. have started programs called Research Experiences for Undergraduates (REUs).
 For American applicants the most common evidence of research promise is a letter of recommendation from their REU professor.
-If your university does not offer research experiences for undergraduates, you can highlight other types of evidence in your application.
+However, universities in most countries do not offer REU programs.
+In that case you can highlight other types of evidence in your application.
 For example (none of these are requirements):

 - Mathematical conversations with a professor that go beyond the required material for your courses, in which case a letter of recommendation from that professor would be helpful.

 - Contact (such as email correspondence) with a mathematician not at your institution who can speak about your research potential, in which case a letter of recommendation from that mathematician would be helpful.